FarimahMousavi/TheChemist/README.md

-Here, we solve chemistry problems with python!
+Here, we solve chemistry problems using python!